Skip to main content Skip to navigation

 • International students, studying on a visa, are subject to visa rules which impact on placements.
 All students who require immigration sponsorship from their university [a visa] to study in the UK are limited to only undertake placements which are assessed and integral to the course/research.
 Placements which do not contribute directly to the PhD research as an integral part of the PhD study (i.e. those that are supplementary) cannot be supported under the UK immigration rules.
 Please contact placements@midlands4cities.ac.uk to discuss before applying.

 • You cannot undertake a placement until you have passed your first mid-year review (beginning of April).
-You cannot start a placement in the final six-months of your funded period.
+You cannot start a placement in the final six-months of your funded period, which can include the additional months provided by the placement funding extension.

 • Your placement must be fully set up 12 months in advance of the end of your funded period.
 Placements must be completed before the final six months of your funding.